Chitta Ranjan Dutta: Military career

 In 1950, after completing his graduation, Dutta joined the Pakistan Military Academy, Kakul.
 He was commissioned in 1952 as a second lieutenant in a Piffer unit with a majority of Pathan jawans.
-After completing his YO Course from Quetta Staff College, he was posted in Hyderabad, Sindh as a Platoon Leader and later as Company 2 i/c.
+After completing his YO Course from Quetta Staff College, he was posted in Hyderabad, Sindh, as a platoon leader and later as company 2 i/c.
 He was one of the few Hindu officers in the 1950s in the Pakistan Army.

-There were only a handful of other Hindu officers in the Pakistan Army, one M.N.
-Chakraborty of the Baloch Regiment who resigned as a Captain in 1950 and transferred to India, one G.C.
-Bose of Signals Regiment and 1 East Bengal Regiment who retired as a Major in 1959, and an M.N.
-Saha of 26th Jacob's Mountain Battery who retired as a Major of the EPR in 1962.
-During the 1950s and 1960s, he commanded a rifles platoon, served as adjutant of a rifle company (1954–57), GSO-3 (Training) of an infantry battalion (1958–1960) and commanded an infantry company as Major (1962–1964).
-For a time he was the Brigade Major in a Frontier Corps brigade based in Peshawar and then the Commander of an East Pakistan Rifles Wing (1964–66).
+There were only a handful of other Hindu officers in the Pakistan Army: one M.N.
+Chakraborty of the Baloch Regiment who resigned as a captain in 1950 and transferred to India; one G.C.
+Bose of the Signals Regiment and 1 East Bengal Regiment who retired as a major in 1959; and an M.N.
+Saha of 26th Jacob's Mountain Battery who retired as a major of the EPR in 1962.
+During the 1950s and 1960s, he commanded a rifles platoon, served as adjutant of a rifle company (1954–57), GSO-3 (training) of an infantry battalion (1958–1960), and commanded an infantry company as a major (1962–1964).
+For a time he was the brigade major in a Frontier Corps brigade based in Peshawar and then the commander of an East Pakistan Rifles wing (1964–66).

-During the 1965 Indo-Pakistan War, then Major Dutta served as a Battalion Commander in the East Pakistan Rifles.
+During the 1965 Indo-Pakistan War, then Major Dutta served as a battalion commander in the East Pakistan Rifles.
 Between 1968 and 1970, he was adjutant of the Gilgit Scouts in Skardu.
 In 1970, Major Dutta was serving in the Quartermaster Branch of the 12th Infantry Division at Quetta.
-Later he was transferred to 6th Frontier Force Regiment.
+Later he was transferred to the 6th Frontier Force Regiment.
 In January 1971, he had taken a three-month leave and was staying at his Habiganj residence.